 LSAC has announced that they will be transitioning to a paperless, tablet computer-based LSAT test beginning with the July 15, 2019 LSAT.
 In this quick informational post, we get you ready for the transition to digital testing.

 Do I still have time to take the paper version of the LSAT?

-If you are very anxious about taking the test on a computer, it might be a good reason to start studying now and take the test before the transition!
+No, the LSAT is now only administered in digital format.
 There is no reason, however, to be anxious.
 The digital test is still just the same test, as we will discuss next.

 Are They Changing The Test Format or Questions For The Digital LSAT?